New members join Townhouse all the time, which is testament to our excellent reputation as a welcoming, no pressure venue!!:-)

 Q – Will there be lots of single guys there?

-A – Wednesday nights are busier for single guys as we don’t have a restriction, this is because it is a greedy girl night and they want to meet as many guys as possible.
-At the weekend, we restrict the number of guys who can come to 6 on a Friday and 8 on a Saturday.
-This means that there are enough guys for those who want to meet them, but not too many for those who don’t.
+A – Weeknights are busier for single guys as we don’t have a restriction, however we still monitor numbers via ticket allocation to keep a comfortable ratio.
+At the weekend, we restrict the number of guys who can come to 8 on most Saturdays and we hold a Couples and Single Ladies party on the 2nd Saturday of each month for those who do not want to meet guys at all.
 If you are worried about single guys, please be assured that our guys need to go through a process before they get a membership and we find that our guys are respectful, understanding and great company.
-If you would rather attend on a night where there are no single guys, then we have a couples only night on the 2nd Friday of every month.

-Q – I am very body concious, will everybody be slim and body beautiful?
+Q – I am very body conscious, will everybody be slim and body beautiful?

 Q – Our relationship is on the rocks, do you think swinging will spice up our relationship?

 A – Sorry but no. I honestly believe that it would be the demise of your relationship.
 Swinging only really works if you are in a solid relationship, which is open, honest and thriving.
 Swinging should not be used to replace anything that is missing in your relationship, it should be an additional part of your relationship.

 Q – What if we see someone we know?